 Biltmore House and the Biltmore Estate, to coin a phrase, will blow your mind.
 Asheville would still be Asheville without Biltmore, and the mountains certainly would be just as beautiful and appealing without Biltmore, but Biltmore adds another layer of “amazingness” that is difficult to overestimate.

 Yes, admission to Biltmore is expensive, and while there are many opportunities at the estate to spend extra money, the basic admission ticket allows you to see the house, gardens, winery, Antler Hill village and much of the 8,000-acre estate grounds.
-You can also enjoy a free wine tasting.
+You can also enjoy an included wine tasting.

-The admission price structure is also a little complicated, with prices varying depending on the time of year and whether or not you buy your ticket in advance.
-Currently, prices for adults range from $35 to $69, and for youth 10-16 from free to $39.50.
-Children 9 and under are always free.
-Lowest rates are 7-day advance purchase for visits in January, February and March.
+The admission price structure is a little complicated, with prices varying depending on the time of year, day of the week and whether or not you buy your ticket in advance.
+When buying tickets, you now need to request a specific time of day for your self-guided tour of Biltmore House.
+Currently, prices for adults for daytime visits range from around $60 to $99.
+Lowest rates are advance purchase for visits in January, February and March.
 Admission rates during the Christmas season, with an extra fee for candlelight Christmas tours, are the highest of the year, and this is the most crowded time of the year.
-Behind-the-scenes and other guided tours range mostly from $17 to $19, plus admission.
-The recorded audio tour is $10 (free January to mid-March).
-A premium tour with guide is $150 plus admission.
-Parking is free.
-Free shuttles are available from the more distant parking lots to the main house.
+A recorded audio tour is an extra $12 to $15 (usually free January-February).
+Group tours of the house led by a guide is an extra $25, as are several behind-the-scenes tours.
+A premium tour with a personal guide is $175 per adult, plus admission.
+Parking on the estate is free.
+Free shuttles are available from the parking lots to the main house.

 Self-guided tour of formal gardens and conservatory: 1 to 2 hours

 Winery tour and wine tasting: 1½ hours to 2 hours

 Antler Village: 1 hour+

 Driving and sightseeing on estate grounds: 1-2 hours +